In this Article

-Chia seeds are safe during pregnancy and actually boost the chances of a healthy delivery.
-2 tablespoons of Chia seeds alone will meet your calorific and nutritional needs.
-Additionally, Chia seeds contain iron and calcium, both of which are essential minerals needed during pregnancies.
-Over 15% of your protein needs alone are met through a tablespoon of Chia seeds.
+Chia seeds are safe to consume during pregnancy and can actually boost the chances of a healthy delivery.
+Consuming 2 tablespoons of chia seeds alone can meet your calorific and nutritional requirements.
+Chia seeds also contain iron and calcium – both these minerals are essential for a healthy pregnancy.
+Over 15% of your protein requirements can be met through a tablespoon of chia seeds.

 |Nutrient||Amount Per 100 Grams|

 |Total Fat||31 g|